gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 Ironically, React doesn’t use a “reactivity” system for fine-grained updates.
 In other words, any update at the top triggers reconciliation instead of updating just the components affected by changes.

 This is an intentional design decision.
 [Time to interactive](https://calibreapp.com/blog/time-to-interactive/) is a crucial metric in consumer web applications, and traversing models to set up fine-grained listeners spends that precious time.
-Additionally, in many apps interactions tend to result either in small (button hover) or large (page transition) updates, in which case fine-grained subscriptions are a waste of memory resources.
+Additionally, in many apps, interactions tend to result either in small (button hover) or large (page transition) updates, in which case fine-grained subscriptions are a waste of memory resources.

 One of the core design principles of React is that it works with raw data.
 If you have a bunch of JavaScript objects received from the network, you can pump them directly into your components with no preprocessing.
 There are no gotchas about which properties you can access, or unexpected performance cliffs when a structure slightly changes.
 React rendering is O(*view size*) rather than O(*model size*), and you can significantly cut the *view size* with [windowing](https://react-window.now.sh/#/examples/list/fixed-size).